Teradata/stacki/test-framework/README.md

     --integration
     --system

-There is also a flag that currently just runs the first system test, which installs Stacki on a frontend node and then provisions two backend nodes:

-    --system-quick

 So, if you want to just run the unit and integration test suites, you could do so like this:

     ./run-tests.sh --unit --integration http://example.com/stacki-5.0_20180214_b19821a-redhat7.x86_64.disk1.iso